Only the Jews understood God

-In the 11th Century Leningrad Codex, the Masoretic scribes added vowel markings, and sounded all the divine Names with a Sheva in the first letter, to warn the reader not to pronounce them.
+In the 11th Century Leningrad Codex, the Masoretic scribes added vowel markings, and sounded all the divine Names with a Sheva in the first letter.

 They pronounced He WILL BE as YEHVAH, 6,468 times.
 And there were 52 appearances of the name YEHOVAH.6